-Bonneville County Weed Department
+Bonneville County Noxious Weed Department

-The goal of this program is to implement County and State weed ordinances.
-We will accomplish this by achieving the most effective Vegetation Management Program for the preservation of Bonneville County’s valuable property by utilizing Education, Mechanical control, Biological control, Cultural control, and Chemical control for the betterment of Bonneville County and its neighbors.
+The goal of this program is to implement County and State noxious weed ordinances.
+We will accomplish this by achieving the most effective Vegetation Management Program for the preservation of Bonneville County’s valuable property by utilizing Education, Mechanical control, Biological control, Cultural control, and Chemical control for the better of Bonneville County and its neighbors.
 The effectiveness of this program is due to the authority and cooperation of the County Commissioners.

 Office: (208) 529-1397